-Our Enterprise Data Platform (EDP), which has been implemented, is set to take over the reins from our longstanding data platform, the Management Information System (MIS).
-This new centralised platform promises not only enhanced data governance, storage and processing capabilities but also integrates sophisticated front-end AI functionalities.

-With the EDP as our foundation, we are poised to unveil a suite of innovative financial data solutions.
-Our vision extends beyond products as we plan to expand into untapped territories, leveraging data streams from platforms like Bursa Carbon Exchange, among other nascent digital asset classes.
+Our Enterprise Data Platform (EDP), which has been implemented, is set to take over the reins from Pursuant to the MoU signed between Bursa Malaysia and Suruhanjaya Syarikat Malaysia (SSM), Bursa our longstanding data platform, the Management Information System (MIS).
+This new centralised has established a strategic partnership, aimed at unlocking novel commercial opportunities by platform promises not only enhanced data governance, storage and processing capabilities but also bringing together private companies' data from SSM and capital market data from Bursa.
+In line with integrates sophisticated front-end AI functionalities. our objective to acquire non-capital market related datasets to expand our data repository, Bursa Malaysia has also inked a strategic data exchange agreement with the Department of Statistics Malaysia (DOSM) to obtain macroeconomic data in order to identify key trends and insights that will With the EDP as our foundation, we are poised to unveil a suite of innovative financial data solutions. help to further develop the capital market.
+Through such collaborations, Bursa will be able to Our vision extends beyond products as we plan to expand into untapped territories, leveraging data enhance and complement capital market datasets, creating a unique and comprehensive database streams from platforms like Bursa Carbon Exchange, among other nascent digital asset classes. with the potential to accelerate and facilitate the development of new in-depth, meaningful analytics and solutions for the fundraising community in the capital market.
 We also recognise that there is a lack of convergence between ESG, digital, and finance, with Bursa standing uniquely at the intersection.
 This strategic position not only offers us an opportunity to capitalise and grow non-organically but also to carve a formidable niche within.
 To harness this potential, we are actively scouting collaborations with ESG and digital pioneers.
 These alliances aim to fortify our product suite, ensuring that we remain at the forefront of innovation and service excellence.